DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 **Expert Settings**
    * **Auto-fit Range:** *When enabled, the Speed Segments will automatically fit the scene frame range to the total length of the speed keyframe animation*
    * **Interpolation:** *For ease of use, keep Interopation on 'Automatic' and let LC do all interpolation for you.
 For more customizability of the interpolation and accelerations pick 'Offset Time' and use the shortcut to change the Offset time between Speed Keyframes manually.
 Pick 'Free' to avoid the Speed Segment Tool changing the keyframe tangents automatically. *
+   * **Enable Hotkeys:** *Hotkeys will overrule 'G' and 'S' hotkeys for the entire Blender Interface.
+Disable this if you prefer.*

 |